WWE Hell in a Cell lineup: Three title matches official - Pro Wrestling Dot Net

 -Bianca Belair vs. Bayley for the Smackdown Women’s Championship.

-Powell’s POV: The Belair vs. Bayley match was officially announced on Smackdown.
-Hell in a Cell is the final pay-per-view scheduled to be held with the ThunderDome structure.
+Powell’s POV: Lashley vs. McIntyre was made a Hell in a Cell match with the added stipulation that McIntyre will not be able to challenge Lashley for the title again if McIntyre loses.
+This will be the final pay-per-view in the ThunderDome structure.
 WWE Money in the Bank will be held on July 18 in Fort Worth, Texas at Dickies Arena.

 Be the first to comment